Skip to content

 There's no Lumora-specific plugin for any of these.
 They all drive the HTTP endpoints above directly.
 Configure each tool's generic HTTP action with your endpoint URL, set the method (GET or POST), and add the Authorization: Bearer ... header.

-- Stream Deck.
+• Stream Deck.
 Elgato's built-in HTTP Request action (or the Web Requests plugin on older firmware) fires a request per button press.
 One button per endpoint is the typical setup: a "take on" button and a "take off" button per graphic you control regularly.
+Each graphic carries its own channel lock, so the same button always fires it on the same channels — no per-channel button strip needed.

-Authorizationheader is set per-button or globally in connection config. - OBS / vMix macros.
-Most switchers can fire an HTTP POST as part of a macro; use the trigger endpoints with the relevant
+• OBS / vMix macros.
+Most switchers can fire an HTTP POST as part of a macro; use the trigger endpoints with the relevant graphicId.

 Rate limits